New skein invariants of links: Skein theory for the generalized invariants

-In this section we define the general regular isotopy invariant for links, $H[R]$, by means of proving Theorem~\ref{hofr}.
-The 4-variable invariant $H[R]$ in its ambient isotopy version generalizes the skein-theoretic concept of the 3-variable invariant $\Theta(q,\lambda,E)$.
+In the Introduction we have given the skein relation for the regular isotopy invariant for oriented links, $H[R]$, which generalizes the regular isotopy version of the Homflypt polynomial, $R$, and we have explained how to use the formalism of this skein relation to calculate this invariant.
+It is the purpose of this section to give a rigorous proof by induction for the well-definedness of $H[R]$, thereby proving Theorem~\ref{hofr}.
+The 4-variable invariant $H[R]$ in its ambient isotopy version generalizes the skein-theoretic concept of the 3-variable invariant $\Theta(q,\lambda,E)$ \cite{chjukala}.
 We then use inductive methods based on the methods of Lickorish-Millett and Kauffman and our own variations to prove that $H[R]$ is well-defined.
 Once this theorem is in place and by normalizing $H[R]$ to obtain its ambient isotopy counterpart, $P[R]$, we have a skein-theoretic proof of the well-definedness of the invariant $\Theta$.

-\subsection{Computing algorithm for $H[R]$}
+\subsubsection{Computing algorithm for $H[R]$}

 Assuming Theorem~\ref{hofr}, the invariant $H[R]$ on any oriented link diagram $L$ can be easily computed by applying the following algorithm: